-Many kids in Philadelphia don’t have the tools to succeed.
+Many kids in and around Philadelphia don’t have the tools to succeed.

-PCF supports learning in Philadelphia’s public schools by supplying internet-ready computers to classrooms and publicly accessible locations.
+PCF supports distance learning by supplying FREE internet-ready computers to families in need.

 Did you know that most inner-city public school classrooms still do not have enough working computers?
 Most students do not have one at home either.
 Learn more »

 Here are some sobering recent facts about Philadelphia public schools: